yomguy/DeeFuzzer/README.rst

     deefuzzer example/deefuzzer.xml &

 Note that you must edit the config file with right parameters before playing.
-You can find an example for a draft XML file in the directory "example/" of this application (maybe in /usr/share/deefuzzer/example/ if installed with the help of install.py)
+You can find an example for a draft XML file in the "example" directory of the source code.

 WARNING: because we need the DeeFuzer to be a very stable streaming process with multiple channel management, the multi-threaded implementation of deefuzzer instances avoids shutting down the process with a CTRL+C.